zalando-zmon/zmon-docs/docs/user/tv-login.rst

 "Read Only" Display Login
 *************************

 The ZMON front end requires users to login.
-However a very common way of deploying dashboards is on TV screens running across offices spaces to e.g. render Grafana dashboards or ZMON dashboards.
+However a very common way of deploying dashboards is on TV screens running across office spaces to e.g. render Grafana or ZMON dashboards.
 For this ZMON provides you with a way to login a read only authenticated user via one-time tokens.
 Those tokens can be created by any real user via the ZMON CLI.